gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 ---
 layout: post
-title: "New Magic Hexagons And Their Beautiful Potential Fields"
+title: "There Are, Indeed, Magic Hexagons Of All Orders"
 date: 2026-07-28 00:00:00 +0200
 categories: math
 comments: "yes"